 (5) Unless the Director otherwise determines, if a person has applied for a manager’s approval the person is to be taken to be an approved unrestricted manager or an approved restricted manager, as the case requires, until the Director determines the application.

-[Section 102B inserted by No. 56 of 2010 s.
+[Section 102B inserted: No. 56 of 2010 s.
 16.]

 102C.
 Conditions on manager’s approval